 Financial Aid Disbursement

-The financial aid award will be processed at the maximum award amounts possible for the academic year.
+The award will be processed at the maximum award amounts possible for the academic year.
 Please review your award carefully and accept or decline each semester’s aid.
 If you wish to lower any amount, please contact the Office Financial Aid for assistance.

 Financial Aid and Stafford Loans